Skimmeroni/Appunti/AI4ST/AI/Neural/Threshold Logic Units/Single.typ

 #figure(
-	caption: [Going clockwise from top left: a cartesian plane partitioned by the function of the TLU that computes a TLU that computes conjunction, disjunction, implication and negation.],
+	caption: [Going clockwise from top left: a cartesian plane partitioned by the TLU that computes the conjunction, disjunction, implication and negation.],
 	[#grid(
 		columns: (0.5fr, 0.5fr),
 		row-gutter: 30pt,